priyank-a-patel/ScreenCapper/README.md

 # ScreenCapper
-An electron app to clip short screen recordings
+An cross-platform app to clip screen recordings and save them to a local directory.

 To run locally:
 - CD into ScreenCapper